Trump celebrates ‘strongest’ U.S. with military flyovers, patriotic revelry

-President Trump hailed America’s‘ “extraordinary heritage” and the Founding Fathers who paved the way to the nation’s rain-soaked 243rd birthday Thursday, ignoring ample rain and controversy to reshape the capital’s July 4 festivities into a military-heavy showcase on the cusp of his reelection campaign.
+President Trump hailed America’s‘ “extraordinary heritage” and the Founding Fathers who paved the way to the nation’s rain-soaked 243rd birthday Thursday, ignoring ample rain and controversy to reshape the capital’s Fourth of July festivities into a military-heavy showcase on the cusp of his reelection campaign.

 “Our nation is stronger today than it ever was before.
 It is its strongest now,” Mr. Trump said at his “Salute to America” address on the steps of the Lincoln Memorial.